Best Legal Documents AI Tools for Cited Review and Drafting

 The legal document AI jobs

-Start by naming the job before comparing tools.
-A drafting product, a review platform, and a cited reading workspace may all mention legal documents, but they produce different outputs and need different checks.
+Name the job before you compare tools.
+Drafting, review, and cited reading produce different results and need different checks.

-- Revise legal writing: Use a legal writing assistant for tone, structure, summaries, or first-pass edits when someone legally accountable still owns the final text.
+- Revise legal prose: Use a writing tool for tone, shape, summaries, or first edits.
+A lawyer still owns the final text.

-- Summarize one file: Use a document reader when you need a first pass, then verify the clauses, dates, parties, exceptions, and definitions in the original document.
+- Summarize one file: Use a reader for a first pass, then check clauses, dates, parties, and exceptions in the source.

-- Review a document set: Use legal review or eDiscovery-oriented workflows when the job involves batches, privilege, discovery, or matter-level review.
+- Review a file set: Use legal review or eDiscovery tools for large batches, privilege, or discovery.

-- Ask a cited question: Use a source-grounded workspace when the answer needs a citation trail back to uploaded files.
+- Ask a cited question: Use a workspace that links each answer to an uploaded file.

-- Prepare questions for counsel: Use AI to organize what you found.
-Keep the legal answer with the person qualified to evaluate your facts.
+- Prepare for counsel: Use AI to sort what you found.
+Let a qualified person give the legal answer.

 For contract-specific reading, the narrower guide is legal document AI.
 For broader source checking, use AI that cites sources.